owaismohsin001/junu-spaghetti/ReadMe.md

 let t = Tup(1, "Hello")
 t = Tup(1, 1)
 ```
-their inner variables are turned into unions if possible
+their inner variables are turned into unions if that's a possiblility
 ```
 Tup = Tup(a{}, b{}) = fromList [(a,a{}),(b,b{})]
 t: Tup(Int, (Int | String))